an0rak-dev/workbook/blog/content/project/avatar.md

 Which leaves us only with the `target` and in our case, we want to _display a spinning cube_, so our `target` will always be the center of our cube, so its _world position_.

+---

+### 07-23-2022

+Spend the last couple of days with my family, in vacation, that was really nice !
+A little fresh air for the brain.

+Now back to work, We've been working on our _lookAt_ function, and I found (again thx Internet, when you manage to go outside the corp & socials networks slugs) [this post](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/lookat-function) which describes how it works exactly.

+I also started to refresh my memories about Matrix operations (cross product, normalization, dot product...).
+Might be interesting to create a blog post on that after the other I already had in my todolist (one on the architecture of the engine, one on the behavior of Dx12, one on the MVP matrices, and one on lookat camera vs FPS camera ?)